Wenhan2020/wenhan2020.github.io/index.md

 I'm a fourth-year Ph.D. student @ the [University of Arizona](https://www.arizona.edu/admissions?gclid=CjwKCAjwqauVBhBGEiwAXOepkSKueiG3QsLdkJ6xL-t-di_FFhJ9HqhBQPh7FHvI2KLnCFmRwH1H4RoCic8QAvD_BwE).
 I'm working for the [WICON Lab](https://wireless.ece.arizona.edu/) in the department of electrical and computer engineering under supervision of [Prof. Marwan Krunz](https://ece.engineering.arizona.edu/faculty-staff/faculty/marwan-krunz).
 My primary research interests include **adversarial machine learning for wireless networks**, **spectrum sharing** and **mobile cloud/edge computing**.

 You can reach me by [wenhanzhang@email.arizona.edu](mailto:wenhanzhang@email.arizona.edu).
 Please feel free to contact me for any discussion or collaboration.
-I'm looking for a full-time job.
+I'm open to internships and full-time jobs.

 # News
 * [05/2022] I will join Intel Lab for summer internship.
+* [04/2022] I receive the U.S. National Science Foundation (NSF) Student Travel Grant for the IEEE ICC'22.
 * [03/2022] One paper is accepted by IEEE ICC'22 Workshop on Spectrum Sharing Technology for Next Generation Communications.
 * [11/2021] I receive the Student Travel Grant from IEEE Comsoc to attend MILCOM'21.
 * [10/2021] One paper is accepted by IEEE MILCOM'21.